airbytehq/terraform-provider-airbyte/docs/resources/source_instagram.md

 Required:

-- `access_token` (String) The value of the access token generated with <b>instagram_basic, instagram_manage_insights, pages_show_list, pages_read_engagement, Instagram Public Content Access</b> permissions.
+- `access_token` (String, Sensitive) The value of the access token generated with <b>instagram_basic, instagram_manage_insights, pages_show_list, pages_read_engagement, Instagram Public Content Access</b> permissions.
 See the <a href="https://docs.airbyte.com/integrations/sources/instagram/#step-1-set-up-instagram">docs</a> for more information
-- `source_type` (String) must be one of ["instagram"]
-- `start_date` (String) The date from which you'd like to replicate data for User Insights, in the format YYYY-MM-DDT00:00:00Z.
-All data generated after this date will be replicated.

 Optional:

 - `client_id` (String) The Client ID for your Oauth application
 - `client_secret` (String) The Client Secret for your Oauth application
+- `start_date` (String) The date from which you'd like to replicate data for User Insights, in the format YYYY-MM-DDT00:00:00Z.
+All data generated after this date will be replicated.
+If left blank, the start date will be set to 2 years before the present date.